-Chapter 6 begins the actual Book of the Watchers.
+The Book of the Watchers describes the fallen angels (1 Enoch 6-8).
 In the biblical story of the Nephilim, the sons of God saw the daughters of men were beautiful so they married them and had children (Gen 6:1-4).
 These children were called the Nephilim, the “mighty men who were of old, the men of renown.”
 In Genesis, the story shows how far the wickedness of humans had become: humans interacted sexually with spiritual beings.
 No details are given on how this might be possible, but the next verse in Genesis says “the wickedness of man was great in the earth, and that every intention of the thoughts of his heart was only evil continually.”
 This brief story is tantalizing: who are these “sons of God” and what were the Nephilim?
 1 Enoch offers an expansion of this biblical story in chapters 6-11.
+Are the Nephilim fallen angels?

 In 1 Enoch, the sons of God are the “sons of heaven,” angelic beings led by Shemihazah.
 The name Shemihazah (שׁמיחזה, šemîḥăzāh) means “My name has seen” and is sometimes vocalized as Semyaz of Semyaza (Nickelsburg, 179).
 “Name” refers to God, so the name refers to constantly watching God.
 This is ironic since God will see this rebellion and render judgment on the Shemihazah.
-Some readers want to find some reference to Satan as the leader of “fallen” angels.
+Some readers want to find some reference to Satan as the leader of fallen angels in the Book of Enoch.
 As the story progresses, however, Azazel emerges as the ringleader (but later Enoch will intercede on behalf of Azazel).
 This is an example of how foolish (and impossible) it is to project modern Christian angelology on 1 Enoch.
 Azazel is not the modern version of Satan at all!

 The two hundred angels take an oath to descend to Mt Hermon, find women to marry and have children with them.
 1 Enoch 6:7-8 lists the names of the leaders of these angels.
 Most have names with some reference to God (Remashel, “evening of God” or Kokabel, “star of God” ).
 The most interesting of these names is Dan’el, a name associated with the Ugaritic literature and often offered as an explanation of the legendary character of Daniel.